wkberezowski/weather-app/README.md

-# This is a simple, minimalistic weather app.
+# This is a minimalistic weather app.

 ## The app displays current location with *getCurrentPosition* method and fetches weather data from [openweatherapp.org](https://openweathermap.org/current) API and changes the icon accordingly.